federicoInserra/Big-Project-IoT/3rdDelivery/readme.md

 #### AWS IoT

 To get started with AWS IoT, you need an AWS account.
 Once you have created your account, you can log in and navigate to the AWS IoT Console.
 We are now ready to register a new _Thing_ using the web interface.
-For our demonstration we have setup two things, one for the STM32 board, one for the Raspberry Pi.
+For our demonstration, we have set up two things, one for the STM32 board, one for the Raspberry Pi.
-AWS uses certificate-based authentication and authorisation to create a secure connection between the device and AWS IoT Core.
+AWS uses certificate-based authentication and authorization to create a secure connection between the device and AWS IoT Core.
 The easiest way to do that is to use the **"One-click certificate creation"**

 /Screenshot 2020-06-30 at 16.20.04.png

 You can download the certificate for the thing, the private key, and the root CA for AWS IoT.
 (You do not need the public key).
 Save each of them to your computer, choose Activate and then click on Done.
 Now we need to create a Policy for our thing.
-AWS IoT Core policies are used to authorise your device to perform AWS IoT Core operations, such as subscribing or publishing to MQTT topics.
+AWS IoT Core policies are used to authorize your device to perform AWS IoT Core operations, such as subscribing or publishing to MQTT topics.
 Your device presents its certificate when sending messages to AWS IoT Core.
 To allow your device to perform AWS IoT Core operations, you must create an AWS IoT Core policy and attach it to your device certificate.

 In the left navigation menu choose Secure and then Policies.
-From here click on Create and then insert the name you prefer for the policy and then in the _Advanced mode_ view you can insert all the permission needed, in our case the device have to be able to Connect, Publish, Subscribe and Receive.
+From here click on Create and then insert the name you prefer for the policy and then in the _Advanced mode_ view you can insert all the permission needed, in our case the device has to be able to Connect, Publish, Subscribe and Receive.
 You can view all the policy actions [here](https://docs.aws.amazon.com/iot/latest/developerguide/iot-policy-actions.html)

 ```
 {